 When people get married, they are usually caught up in the emotional journey of their union.
 Few people consider the implications a divorce would have on their assets if the marriage didn’t work out.
 Unfortunately, divorce is a very real possibility.
 Over 50% of marriages end in divorce and those divorces will often end with a judge’s decision on matters, including spousal support, child support, child custody, and division of marital property.
-It is important for people to protect their pre-marital assets from such an event.
+People need to protect their pre-marital assets from such an event.
 People will often ignore the usefulness of a prenuptial agreement because of the preconceived notion that it sends a message of distrust.
 That is not the case.
 Many times, people will consider a prenuptial agreement because it takes the money out of the whole arrangement leaving only what matters.
 If you are considering a prenuptial agreement, Paris P. Eliades Law Firm, LLC is available to offer any legal advice and draft a durable prenuptial agreement.
 Contact Paris P. Eliades Law Firm, LLC for a consultation.

 Everyone should consider protecting his or her assets from unforeseen circumstances.
-Both the modest living to the high net worth individuals have assets that they wish to stay separate property and a prenuptial agreement is a good way to protect those things.
-In New Jersey, one of the most contested issues addressed in divorce cases is distribution of assets.
-New Jersey divides assets in an equitable fashion, which means it allocates marital property in a fair and just manner for both parties.
-There are two types of assets.
-Marital property and separate property.
-Marital property is an asset brought into the marriage or acquired during the marriage.
-Separate property is more complicated to define, but it includes assets:
+Both the modest living to the high net worth individuals have assets that they wish to stay exempt property and a prenuptial agreement is a good way to protect those things.
+In New Jersey, one of the most contested issues addressed in divorce cases is the distribution of assets.
+New Jersey equitably divides assets, which means it allocates marital property in a fair and just manner for both parties.
+For many, prenuptial agreements are a way to circumvent the potential litigation that could come from a case related to the division of assets.

 Prenuptial agreements explained